MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 ---
 layout: post
-title: On the dreaded subject of programming interviews
+title: On the dreaded subject of interviews

 ---